elastic/connectors/docs/DEVELOPING.md

 Collect the information that is required to connect to your Jira instance:

 - The server host url where Jira is hosted.
-- The username the connector will use to log in to the Jira server or the service account for the Jira cloud.
+- Username for the Jira server or service account for the Jira cloud.
-- The password the connector will use to log in to the Jira server or the API key for the Jira cloud.
+- Password for the Jira server or API key for the Jira cloud.
+- Project Keys to fetch the data from Jira server or cloud.
 - SSL certificate for a secure connection

 #### Configure Jira connector